xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 ----
 __Type:__  Multiple Choice

-__Question:__  When reviewing a branch prior to promoting an how does the review team assure they are all looking at the same changes?
+__Question:__  When reviewing a branch prior to promoting, how does the review team assure they are all looking at the same changes?

 __Choices:__
-  - pull the branch and look at the changes
+  - Pull the branch and look at the changes
-  - share the desktop of the user that made the changes
+  - Share the desktop of the user that made the changes
-  - fetch to update eGit Remote Tracking and use "Synchronize With each Other" to see the changes in the branch to origin/master
+  - Fetch to update eGit Remote Tracking and use "Synchronize With each Other" to see the changes in the branch to origin/master

 __Answer:__
-  - fetch to update eGit Remote Tracking and use "Synchronize With each Other" to see the changes in the branch to origin/master
+  - Fetch to update eGit Remote Tracking and use "Synchronize With each Other" to see the changes in the branch to origin/master

 ----